rocketlabdelta/info-central/_ground_support/solderless-igniters.md

 Cut your nichrome about 1/2”-1” longer than normal.
 How much extra length depends on how much manual dexterity you have.
-The author can get by with 1/2” extra, but an extra inch is easier to work with, and the cost difference is about 0.25 cents–1/4th of one cent–per igniter.
+The author can get by with 1/2” extra, but an extra inch is easier to work with, and the cost difference is about 0.25 cents--1/4th of one cent--per igniter.

 ## Step 2
 {% picture path: '/images/igniters_2-stripped.jpg' %}